gshotwell/vitamin_d_covid/README.md

 ## If you only have time for one review
 - [A Basic Review of the Preliminary Evidence That COVID-19 Risk and Severity Is Increased in Vitamin D Deficiency](https://www.frontiersin.org/articles/10.3389/fpubh.2020.00513/full) (Benskin, Sept 2020) note that this review only included studies which were available prior to July 2020, so did not include the COVIDIOL pilot RCT.

-## Other revies
+## Other reviews
 - [This review](https://www.preprints.org/manuscript/202005.0265/v1) (McCullough, May 15 2020) of potential vitamin D mechanisms of action provides some useful history on the origin of vitamin D dosing recommendations.
 They also review their clinical guidelines after treating several thousand patients with 5000-10000 IU/day, including recognizing and resolving  hypercalcemia or other adverse events.
 - [Slovenia](https://www.bmj.com/content/369/bmj.m1820/rr) has begun administering vitamin D to residents of nursing homes and health care workers.
 - A [review in Nature](https://www.nature.com/articles/s41430-020-0661-0) (Ebadi et al, May 2020) suggests that all patients should be monitored and potentially treated for vitamin D deficiency.
 - A [bmj report](https://nutrition.bmj.com/content/3/1/106) (Lanham-new, May 2020)) which is generally critical of the connection between Covid-19 and vitamin D nevertheless concludes that supplementation according to government health guidelines (no more than 4,000 IU/day) is sensible for most people.
 - Evidence supports a [vitamin-D causal model](https://www.medrxiv.org/content/10.1101/2020.05.01.20087965v1) (Davies et al, june 13 2020) more than an acausal one.
 - A quarantine hospital in Egypt has [started providing](https://www.egypttoday.com/Article/1/88198/Doctors-in-Egypt%E2%80%99s-quarantine-hospitals-to-receive-million-Vitamin-D) (Egypt Today, News source, June 1st 2020) vitamin D to frontline medical workers.
-- The French National Academy of Medicine now [recommends](http://www.academie-medecine.fr/wp-content/uploads/2020/05/20.5.22-Vitamine-D-et-coronavirus-ENG.pdf) (Website French National Academy, May 22 2020) vitamin D supplementation as a preventative and adjuvent therapy for Covid-19 infection.
+- The French National Academy of Medicine now [recommends](http://www.academie-medecine.fr/wp-content/uploads/2020/05/20.5.22-Vitamine-D-et-coronavirus-ENG.pdf) (Website French National Academy, May 22 2020) vitamin D supplementation as a preventative and adjuvant therapy for Covid-19 infection.
 - NICE, an English clinical research group, [does not recommend](https://www.nice.org.uk/advice/es28/chapter/Key-messages) (Nice.org.uk, June 29 2020) vitamin D supplementation.
 - A [review of the evidence](https://nutrition.bmj.com/content/bmjnph/early/2020/05/13/bmjnph-2020-000089.full.pdf) (Lanham-New et al, April 2020) finds that supplementing with vitamin D in accordance with government guidelines is a good idea, but there is no evidence to support supplementation rates higher than 4,000 IU/day
 - a [A Basic Review](https://www.researchgate.net/publication/343513838_A_Basic_Review_of_the_Preliminary_Evidence_that_COVID-19_Risk_and_Severity_is_Increased_in_Vitamin_D_Deficiency)(Linda Benskin, preprint, July 2020) of the Preliminary Evidence that Covid-19 Risk and Severity is Increased in Vitamin D Deficiency,  stating that The evidence strongly suggests that vitamin D deficiency is an easily modifiable risk factor and correcting it is potentially life-saving
-- a [Commentary](https://www.metabolismjournal.com/article/S0026-0495(20)30186-4/)(Manson et al, July 23, 2020) in Metabolism Journal calling for action to eliminate Vitamin D deficencies, and recommending a higher Vitamin D advice during the pandemic of 1000-2000 IU a day
+- a [Commentary](https://www.metabolismjournal.com/article/S0026-0495(20)30186-4/)(Manson et al, July 23, 2020) in Metabolism Journal calling for action to eliminate Vitamin D deficiencies, and recommending a higher Vitamin D advice during the pandemic of 1000-2000 IU a day

 # Race and Covid
 - [Black and Asian](https://www.nature.com/articles/s41586-020-2521-4) (Williamson et al, July 2020) populations are at a high risk of Covid morality.
 [Some studies](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4067096/) (Carolina Bonilla et al, June 2012) have found a relationship between skin pigmentation an vitamin D levels, but [others](https://www.nejm.org/doi/full/10.1056/NEJMoa1306357) (Powe et al, November 2013) have found that there is no difference in bio-available vitamin D because of differences in genetic polymorphisms related to vitamin D–binding protein.
 Interestingly, vitamin D binding protein is [itself associated](https://thorax.bmj.com/content/65/5/456) (Chishimba et al, November 2013) with infectious lung diseases.